znuh/exposure-notifications/README.md

 ## matrixctl v2 board ##
 The part number of the micro:bit socket is PIS-1240.
 The Micro-USB connector is a Molex 105017-0001.
 You can get these parts and all additional components from digi-key.

 Following a recommendation from the IS31FL3738 datasheet the board includes a Tantalum Capacitor to avoid audible noise produced by ceramics capacitors through the [piezoelectric effect](https://product.tdk.com/en/contact/faq/31_singing_capacitors_piezoelectric_effect.pdf).
-Tantalum is a conflict mineral.
+Tantalum is a conflict resource.
 I've chosen a Kemet T495B336K010ATE450 because Kemet is a sane choice in general and their handling of the issue sounds ok.
 ![matrixctl v2](matrixctl-v2/matrixctl.jpg)
 If you do not want to use the micro:bit socket you can also connect the micro:bit or a Calliope Mini to the pin header of the PCB.
 You need to connect I²C (SCL and SDA), 3V and GND.